LLM Inference

 CancellationError | User taps stop button | Partial content left visible, no error shown |

-Any other Error | llama.cpp runtime | Displayed in messages[idx].content |
+Any other Error | llama.cpp runtime or cloud service | Displayed in messages[idx].content |